camunda/camunda-docs-manual/content/get-started/bpmn20.md

 This script will start the application server and open a welcome screen in your Web browser.
 If the page does not open, go to [http://localhost:8080/camunda-welcome/index.html](http://localhost:8080/camunda-welcome/index.html).

 {{< note title="Getting Help" class="info" >}}
-If you have trouble setting up the camunda BPM platform, you can ask for assistance in the <a href="http://camunda.org/community/forum.html">Process Application Development Forum
+If you have trouble setting up the camunda BPM platform, you can ask for assistance in the [User Forum](http://camunda.org/community/forum.html).
 {{< /note >}}

 ## Install the camunda Modeler

-Follow the instructions in the [camunda Modeler](ref:/guides/installation-guide/camunda-modeler/) section.
+Follow the instructions in the [camunda Modeler]({{< relref "installation/eclipse-plugin.md" >}}) section.

 # Set up your project